sunsingerus/site-sunsingerus/_posts/2018-01-19-how-to-use-bash-options.md

 2 exit code 1
 1. trap error on line 14 ./1.sh
 </pre>
-Observe <code>1. trap error on line 14 ./1.sh</code> Can be of a great help for debug.
+Observe <code>1. trap error on line 14 ./1.sh</code> which points directly to the line and file where non-zero exit code detected.
+Can be of a great help for debug.